tensorflow/tflite-micro/docs/python.md

 <!--te-->

 Writing and using Python scripts from the TFLM repository is currently in the prototyping stage.
-As such, the instrucitons below are somewhat sparse and subject to change.
+As such, the instructions below are somewhat sparse and subject to change.